 To serve, top bread pudding with a scoop of vanilla ice cream and banana caramel sauce.
 YUM on a plate!!

 Have you tried ‘Ohana before, or would you consider trying it?
 Hopefully, my experience will encourage you to make a reservation and try it for yourself!
-Make your reservation early since this is one of the most sought after restaurants in all of Disney World!
 Please let us know your thoughts on the KtP Facebook Page.
-You can also share this review by clicking the large blue Facebook button below.